Codetoil/LitLaunch-Minecraft/README.md

 # tpsmodsrc
 This is the source to the TPS Mod.
 This is currently only the dev source, sorry!
 Once the new update is released, I may be able to have a special branch for non-dev.
-That's for later!
+That's for later though!

 ## development info
 To install, put this into the src folder of a brand new 1.7, 1.8, 1.12, or 1.13 workspace.
 You will see compile errors, and that's because a 1.7, 1.8, 1.12, and 1.13 "mod" is enabled by default.
 Them importing unknown classes to versions other than the intended one causes the problem.